 iPhone 11 vs. iPhone 11 Pros: Cameras

-This probably stands out as the big differentiator between the new iPhone models.
+This probably stands out as the big differentiator between the iPhone 11 models.
 The iPhone 11 features two rear cameras — a 12-megapixel wide angle lens with an f/1.8 aperture and a 12-MP ultra wide lens with an f/2.4 aperture.
 That ultra wide lens delivers a 120-degree field of view so that you can capture more of your surroundings in images when you zoom out.

 Those two cameras return on the iPhone 11 Pro and 11 Pro Max, but they're joined by a third 12-MP lens.
-This telephoto lens features an f/2.0 aperture, letting in 40% more light than the telephoto lens Apple included on last year's iPhone XS.
+This telephoto lens features an f/2.0 aperture, letting in 40% more light than the telephoto lens Apple included on the iPhone XS.
 You get a 2x optical zoom from the telephoto lens.

 All three phones also sport the same 12-MP front camera and offer the ability to take slow-motion videos — a feature that Apple has dubbed "slofies" to the rest of the world's apparent amusement.
 Those front cameras can also shoot 4K video at 60 fps, too.

 Still, on most shots, you'd be hard-pressed to tell the difference on what was captured by an iPhone 11 versus one of Apple's 11 Pro models.
-The big exception is portrait shots, since the iPhone 11 Pro and iPhone 11 Pro Max have the benefit of a telephoto lens for focusing on subjects.
+The big exception is portrait shots, since the iPhone 11 Pro and iPhone 11 Pro Max has the benefit of a telephoto lens for focusing on subjects.
 And if you really want to see the advances Apple has made with its cameras in recent years, check out our iPhone 11 vs. iPhone 8 face-off.

 iPhone 11 vs. iPhone 11 Pros: Performance